Danychr1/The-Cyber-Defense-Playbook-Project/Topics/Tools/Labs/Memory/MemoryAnalysis.md

 #### Task 2: List All Running Processes

-* Purpose: Get overview of all processes at time of capture
+* Purpose: Get overview of all processes at the time of capture

 ```bash
    python3 vol.py -f /root/memory-forensics-lab/memdump.vmem windows.pslist